mindsflee/WinFlesher/README.md

     that can be downloaded here:
     https://opensource.org/licenses/CDDL-1.0

-.DESCRIPTION
-    Get-WinFlesher is a post exploitation framework for windows written in powershell.
+    Invoke-WinFlesher is a post exploitation framework for windows written in powershell.
     It was created by adapting the exploitation techniques to MITRE and it was meant to be modular.
-.EXAMPLE

     PS C:\> . .\Invoke-WinFlesher.ps1
     PS C:\> WFL-check-T1574.009
      [+] WARNING: this system is most likely vulnerable to Path Interception by Unquoted Path!